Beer Concept Test · Consumer Survey · 803 Respondents

 Building on a concept test of your own?

-The platform works on any binary outcome with categorical or continuous predictors.
+The platform works on any survey outcome — a binary cut, an ordered rating scale, a multi-category choice, or a staged funnel — with categorical or continuous predictors.
 Read the overview written for brand and insights teams, or see how engagements are structured.